Don't forget to drink

 Dehydration signs

 A US study reported that significant numbers of people go about their lives in a state of mild dehydration.
 Dehydration occurs with only a 1 or 2 per cent loss of fluid but if left uncorrected its symptoms can be significant.
+Over a life time, insufficient fluid has been linked to kidney stones, urinary tract infections and bladder cancer.

 Signs of dehydration